prescottprue/react-redux-firebase/docs/recipes/epics.md

 ```

 ### Debounced Notifications
-Debounce writing to a ref on Firebase such as `/notifications` (useful so that tons of similar notifications aren't created).
+Debounce is writing to a ref on Firebase such as `/notifications` (useful so that tons of similar notifications aren't created).

 ```js
 const SEND_NOTIFICATION = 'SEND_NOTIFICATION';